swcarpentry/DEPRECATED-bc/intermediate/python/04-multiprocessing.md

 > "HyperThreading."
 HyperThreading is the marketing name of a
 > technology that enables each core of a CPU to appear as two virtual
 > cores to your operating system.
 These virtual cores can improve
-> performance somewhat, but are no substitute for additional real
+> performance, but are often no substitute for additional real cores.
-> cores.

 ## Challenge

 Run the <a href="plot_rand_mp.py" target="_blank">example
 application</a> on your computer several times.
 Each time, vary the number of processors to use and note how the computation efficiency varies.
-You can use a stopwatch or the Unix `time` program to measure execution times.
+You can use the Unix `time` program to measure execution times.

 ## Key Points